 Other times, you could work on the names of new items or action words as the objects are moving.

 4. Sensory bins promote fine motor skills.

-5. Sensory bins promote an awareness of physics.
+5. Sensory bins promote awareness of physics & how the world works.

 While playing with liquids, they can experience how some items in the bin float, while others sink.